russelljohnwilliams/blood-records/wp-content/plugins/woo-order-export-lite/readme.txt

 6. Select orders to export and use "bulk action".

 == Changelog ==

+= 3.0.3 - 2019-08-29 =
+* Fixed CRITICAL bug - export wrong data if user added customer field "First Order Date" or "Last Order Date"
+* Fixed bug - customer fields "First Order Date" or "Last Order Date" were empty for guests
+* Fixed bug - wrong height for cells (PDF format only)

+= 3.0.2 - 2019-08-20 =
+* Added "Summary by customers" report
+* Format PDF supports UTF8 chars
+* Added filter "Exclude products" to section "Filter by product"
+* New tab "Other items" (in section "Setup fields")  allows to export tax/fee/shipping
+* Fixed bug - XLS export stops at wrong dates
+* Fixed bug - button "ESC" doesn't abort export (Safari only)

+= 3.0.1 - 2019-07-22 =
+* Added product field "Product Name (main)" to export name of variable product (not name of variation!)
+* Added summary product fields to export discounts and refunds
+* Fixed bug - bulk exporting from orders page didn't work if you set date range filter at page "Export Now"
+* Fixed bug - it was impossible to add custom field at tab "User"
+* Fixed bug - filter "User roles" applied incorrectly
+* Fixed bug - filter "Item meta" showed wrong results if you tried to filter by different meta keys

+= 3.0.0 - 2019-07-03 =
+* New format - **HTML**
+* Added order field "Link to edit order" (useful for HTML format)
+* Added product field "Embedded Product Image" (works for XLS and PDF formats only!)
+* Added order fields (for customer) -  "First Order Date", "Last Order Date"
+* Added 'Hide unused' for order/product/coupon fields (dropdowns filtered by matching orders)
+* Allow to sort orders by any custom field
+* Fixed bug - fields with prefix "USER_" were shown for all tabs in section "Setup fields"
+* Fixed bug - the plugin exported all orders by default (including cancelled and refunded)
+* Fixed bug - bulk export didn't sort orders
+* Fixed bug - incompatibility with some coupon plugins
+* Fixed bug - tab "Tools" didn't show error if JSON is not valid
+* Removed a lot of outdated code

+= 2.1.1 - 2019-02-14 =
+* Fixed critical bug - new version damages CSV and TSV parameters, so "Bulk action" doesn't work

+= 2.1.0 - 2019-02-06 =
+* New format - **PDF**
+* Fixed some vulnerabilities
+* Added button "Reset settings"
+* Section "Setup fields" works on phone/tablet
+* New XLS option to avoid formatting - "Force general format for all cells"
+* Fixed bug - fields "Summary Report Total xxxx" stayed at bottom
+* Fixed bug - "Summary report" was not sorted by item name
+* Fixed bug - fields reset when  user switches between flat formats
+* Fixed bug - field "full categories" was empty for variations
+* Tested for jQuery 3.0+

+= 2.0.1 - 2018-11-14 =
+* Fixed bug - "total weight" and "count of unique products" were empty
+* Fixed bug - message "wrong Select2 loaded"
+* Fixed bug - UI issues after switching formats (CSV-XML-CSV)
+* Shows some instructions if user gets popup with empty error message
+* Shows warning if XML can not be built (PHP extension is not installed)

+= 2.0.0 - 2018-10-24 =
+* It's a **major update**.
+Backup settings (tab "Tools") before upgrading
+* New section "Set up fields to export"  - simplify UI, format fields, allow duplicates
+* Compatible with Woocommerce 3.5

+= 1.5.6 - 2018-08-30 =
+* Added filter by user custom fields
+* Added order fields "Count of exported items", "User Website"
+* Added product fields "Product Id", "Variation Id", "Order Line Subtotal Tax"
+* Multiple custom fields with same title are exported as list (for order)
+* Format Shipping/Billing fields as string (Excel only)
+* Fixed compatibility issue with WP Redis cache
+* Fixed bug - "Progressbar" shows error message correctly
+* Fixed bug - "Progressbar" doesn't miss  orders  if both "Mark exported" and "Export unmarked only" are ON
+* Reduced memory footprint (options are not autoloaded)

 = 1.5.5 - 2018-06-08 =
 * Added filter by item name